LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 tags: mathematics transformers 'machine learning' 'deep learning'
 ---

-_Coding a transformer in Julia.
-This a very long post on the full process behind making a transformer work in Julia.
-This solution uses the Flux machine learning framework.
-It also describes the mathematics behind transformers._
+_Transformers for natural language processing from first principles.
+This a long post which details a full implementation of transformers and the mathematics behind them.
+The use case is prediciting Amazon review stars based on the review text.
+The language of choice is Julia utilising the Flux machine learning framework._

 <link rel="stylesheet" href="/assets/posts/transformers/style.css">